 You can find tons of smart light switches on Amazon these days, and many of them don’t even require a hub.
-The Kasa Smart Wi-Fi Light Switch by TP-Link (about $36 on Amazon) works with Google Assistant, and you can set schedules to automatically turn on and off you’re lights while you’re home or away.
-If you’re looking for a solid, yet affordable smart switch, the Gosund 15A Smart Wifi Light Switch with Remote Control and Timer also works with Google Assistant, and it’ll only cost you $20 on Amazon.
+Theworks with Google Assistant, and you can set schedules to automatically turn on and off you’re lights while you’re home or away.
+If you’re looking for a solid, yet affordable smart switch, the also works with Google Assistant, and it’ll only cost you around $20 or $30.

-In the market for a smart plug?
-The Belkin WeMo Mini Wi-Fi Smart Plug ($35) is affordable, easy to set up, and it lets you control your lights and appliances using your voice.
+In the market for a smart plug?is affordable, easy to set up, and it lets you control your lights and appliances using your voice.
 There is also no hub or subscription required.
-The Kasa Smart Wi-Fi Plug by TP-Link is yet another good option for Google Home.
-Plus, you can buy it on Amazon for around $18.
+The is yet another good option for Google Home.
+Plus, you can usually find it for around $20.